vkshardware/khadas_vim3_Qt6/README.md

 ```

-If compilation of core succeseed, check that file architecture of qmake is correct:
+If compilation of core succeseed, check that binary qmake is correct:

 ```bash